Homeland (TV series)

 • Sarah Sokolovic as Laura Sutton, an American journalist in Berlin, who works for the Düring Foundation (season 5).

-• Elizabeth Marvel as Elizabeth Keane, a junior senator from New York, elected President of United States (seasons 6–7).
+• Elizabeth Marvel as Elizabeth Keane, a junior senator from New York, elected President of the United States (seasons 6–7).

 • Maury Sterling as Max Piotrowski, Virgil's brother and a freelance surveillance expert who often works with Carrie (recurring seasons 1–4 and 6, starring seasons 7–8).